A-R10/TestRepo/README.md

 ## Editing the file

-THis is the folder with all files for the Capstone project
+This is the folder with all files for the Capstone project